Framework 4: RACI for clearer delegation

 Why it works

-This framework is especially useful when a direct report feels blocked, overruled, or repeatedly pulled into work that should not be theirs.
+This framework is especially useful when a direct report feels blocked, overruled, or repeatedly dragged into work that should not be theirs.

 Common mistake